szymslo/plweather/README.md

 ### This application allows you to check current weather in polish major cities.
-Data comes from IMGW public API.
+Data comes from IMGW public API

 #